AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/redirect-a-marketo-landing-page-to-another-page.md

    >**Reminder**
    >
    >
-   >Remember, you can only redirect URLs that start with your Marketo&nbsp; [CNAME](customize-your-landing-page-urls-with-a-cname.md).
+   >Remember, you can only redirect URLs that start with your Marketo  [CNAME](customize-your-landing-page-urls-with-a-cname.md).

 1. Choose the landing page you want to redirect in the **second Original URL** field.